herebythere/baseboard/README.md

 # Baseboard

-Baseboard is a CSS stylesheet to keep styles consistent between browsers.
+Baseboard helps keep styles consistent between browsers.

 ## About

 Baseboard removes the following default styles:

 - paddings
 - margins
 - text-alignments
 - borders

-Baseboad is built with the following contraints:
+Baseboard is built with the following contraints:

-- only firefox, webkit, and chromium browsers are considered
+- styling input elements across browsers is not (currently) possible
 - deprecated elements are not inlcuded
-- nothing is assumed about typography
+- typography is assumed to be covered in a "theme"
-- styling input elements across browsers is not (currently) possible
+- firefox, webkit, and chromium browsers are considered

+## How to use

+Keeping it simple <3

+Copy `./v0.1/baseboard.css` into a project.

+Copy `./v0.1/baseboard_inputs.css` into a project for consistent `input` interactions.

 ## License